cetz-package/cetz-plot/src/charts/bar/plotter.typ

     draw.set-style(..style)

     plot(

+      // To do: Is there a better way to setup the x-axis using custom axis-style
       x-min: -0.75, x-max: data.len() - 0.25,
       x-tick-step: if label-key == none {1},
       x-ticks: if label-key != none {
         data.map((d)=>d.at(label-key, default: none)).enumerate()
       } else {()},

       y-grid: true,

       plot-style: bar-style,
       ..plot-args,

-      for (label, data) in series-data {
+      // Body argument: An array of series for (label, data) in series-data {
         add.series(
           label: label,